-10 Must-See Winnipeg Attractions to Experience in Summer 2024
+11 Must-See Winnipeg Attractions to Experience This Summer

 Planning a trip to Winnipeg this summer?
 Our capital city is home to a number of lively festivals and events all summer long.
-But no matter what brings you to Winnipeg, these are 10 attractions that can't be missed during your stay.
+But no matter what brings you to Winnipeg, these 11 attractions shouldn’t be missed during your stay.

 1. Assiniboine Park + Zoo

-Next, take a stroll through the vibrant English Gardens and admire works of art in the Leo Mol Sculpture Garden.
-For an even bigger garden attraction, explore the outdoor Gardens at The Leaf, made up of almost 30 acres of blooms with five themed areas.
+Next, take a stroll through the vibrant English Garden and admire works of art in the Leo Mol Sculpture Garden.
+For an even bigger botanical attraction, explore the Gardens at The Leaf, made up of almost 30 acres of blooms and outdoor green space with five themed areas.

-At the tail end of The Gardens is an incredible piece of architecture called The Leaf.
-This beautiful horticultural attraction offers guests the opportunity to explore and learn about flowers, palms, plant life, and thousands of trees through four unique biomes.
-Onsite, Gather Craft Kitchen & Bar offers modern prairie cuisine and culturally expressive dishes.
+At the tail end of the gardens is an incredible piece of architecture called The Leaf - Canada's Diversity Gardens.
+This beautiful horticultural attraction offers guests the opportunity to explore and learn about flowers, palms, plant life and thousands of trees through four unique biomes.
+On-site, Gather Craft Kitchen & Bar offers modern prairie cuisine and a range of innovative dishes.

 2. The Forks

 Venture into The Forks Market to find a number of unique vendors and shops, as well as an amazing array of eateries at The Forks Market Food Hall.
-Grab a pastry from Tall Grass Bakery, one of Manitoba's best homegrown bakeries, or get a taste of Manitoban cuisine with pickerel from Fergie's Fish and Chips.
+Feast on pancit bihon from BASTA!
+Filipino Kitchen, enjoy a seasonal charcuterie board from Indigenous-owned Sharecuterie or try traditional Icelandic flavours from SKYR.

-The Forks Market Food Hall is also home to The Common; a trendy bar with both indoor and outdoor service and a curated selection of craft beer and wine on tap.
-Grab a spot on the patio or stroll along the River Walk.
+The Forks Market Food Hall is also home to The Common, a trendy bar offering both indoor and outdoor service that has a curated selection of craft beer and wine on tap.
+Grab a spot on the patio to enjoy views of the Red and Assiniboine, and then wrap up your time at The Forks with a stroll down the River Walk.

 3. Canadian Museum for Human Rights

-Located next to The Forks, the Canadian Museum for Human Rights literally can't be missed.
-Designed by Anthony Predock, the building's curving exterior (known as the Cloud) is made up of 1335 pieces of glass which mirror the sky and is sure to catch your eye on your visit to Winnipeg.
+Located next to The Forks, the Canadian Museum for Human Rights can't be missed… literally, thanks to its eye-catching design.
+Designed by Anthony Predock, the building's curved exterior is made up of 1,335 pieces of glass, which mirror the sky.

-Inside the building, the museum's architecture is equally as impressive with illuminated Alabaster-clad ramps which lead you on a journey from darkness into light as you move through the museum.
+Inside the building, the museum's architecture is equally impressive.
+Illuminated alabaster ramps lead you on a journey from darkness into light as you move through the museum, while the Israel Asper Tower of Hope contains a viewing platform that showcases a stunning panorama of Winnipeg.

-If relaxation is the name of your game, you simply can't pass up an opportunity to have the mind-and-body-melting experience that is Thermëa.
-This serene, outdoor spa practices a number of Nordic traditions: from the hot-cold cycle to the Aufguss ritual.
+If relaxation is the name of your game, you simply can't pass up an opportunity to have the mind-and-body-melting experience that is Thermea Spa Village.
+This serene, outdoor spa practices a number of Nordic traditions, from the hot-cold thermal cycle to the village rituals.

-Spend time unwinding in thermal pools ranging from hot-to-cold, with sessions in the saunas, steam and relaxation rooms in between.
-During the summer, the lower beach level also opens up with a craft beer stand and plenty loungers to lay back on.
-Plan to dine at the on-site restaurant known as Restö, where you will be treated to a delicious gourmet meal that perfectly compliments this luxurious experience.
+Spend time unwinding in thermal pools ranging in temperature, with sessions in the saunas, steam and relaxation rooms in between.
+During the summer, the lower beach level also opens up with the Biergarden and plenty of loungers to lie back on.
+There’s also the on-site restaurant, Le Resto, where you will be treated to a delicious farm-to-table gourmet meal that perfectly complements this luxurious experience.

 5. Historic Exchange District